-Join Taz Tally for an in-depth discussion in this video Adjusting poor exposure, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Adjusting poor exposure, part of Adobe Camera Raw: Color Correction.

 - For this project we're going to work on an image…that has really poor exposure.…Here I have an image of flowing lava in Guatemala,…and even just looking at the preview…you can tell very bad exposure.…Now let's go ahead and right-click.…We've got a TIFF so we're really going…to have to right-click and do the…Open in Camera Raw in order to open up…in Camera Raw directly out of Bridge.…We open up the image, and let's do our eval.…First of all, just looking at the image, super low contrast,…and way too bright, way to light, right!…This is lava.
 It's supposed to be dark!…So there's just about everything wrong with this picture…in terms of just how it looks visually.…